RamzeyG/Network-Automation/README.txt

 1. Different config files for each device.

 By default, the program assumes you are having one file per device.
-This file contains the configuration commands you want to apply to this particualr device. the name of the file must be the IP address of the device you want to apply commands to excluding commands like "conf t", "en", etc.
+This file contains the configuration commands you want to apply to this particualr device.
+The name of the file must be the IP address of the device you want to apply commands to.
+Eventually I would like to allow the user to exclude commands like "conf t", "enable", etc. but for now they need to be entered manually into the configuration file.

 EX: file name: "10.33.66.42" (no extention) must contains all configuration commands.